openedx/edx-documentation/en_us/shared/set_up_course/creating_course_certificates.rst

 Preview Certificates
 ************************

 After you have finished editing your certificate, you can preview a certificate for verification purposes.
-You select from the available course modes (such as "honor code" or "verified") to see how a certificate will appear to a learner taking the course in the selected mode.
+You select from the available course modes (such as "verified") to see how a certificate will appear to a learner taking the course in the selected mode.

 #.
 In Studio, from the **Settings** menu, select **Certificates**.